replit-discord/carnival/STRUCTURE.md

 CARNIVAL_DB

     - USERS TABLE
-        - user_id               -- A unique number assigned to each user.
-(15 digit in length)
+        - user_name             -- The username by which the user will be identified in the community.
-        - user_name             -- The username by which the user will be identified in the community
+                                -- The user will be allowed to set it when they register and no modifications will be allowed in the future.
         - user_email            -- The user's email ID by which the user will be identified in the backend
         - user_games            -- An array of JSON objects which will hold the user's game data -- The format for the JSON object provided below